TiagoM13/feedwidget/web/readme.md

    # Acesse a pasta do projeto no terminal
    $ cd

-   # Vá para a pasta Server
+   # Vá para a pasta Web
    $ cd web

    # Instale as dependências